dalibo/emaj/docs/en/alterGroups.rst

 These concerned tables groups can be either in *IDLE* or in *LOGGING* state while the functions are executed.

 When the tables group is in *LOGGING* state, a mark is set.
 Its name is defined by the last parameter of the function.
 This parameter is optional.
-If not supplied, the mark name is generated, with a "ASSIGN" or "REMOVE" prefix.
+If not supplied, the mark name is generated, with a "ASSIGN", "MOVE" or "REMOVE" prefix.

-All these functions return the number of effectively assigned or removed tables or sequences.
+All these functions return the number of effectively assigned, moved or removed tables or sequences.

 .. _emaj_sync_def_group: